 Lisa H. Bebchick

-Lisa Bebchick is a partner in Ropes & Gray’s business & securities litigation practice.
+Lisa Bebchick is a partner in Ropes & Gray’s litigation & enforcement practice.
 Lisa’s practice focuses on litigation and regulatory matters, including securities enforcement, commercial and real estate litigation.
 She has represented individuals and institutions in connection with myriad high-stakes issues, including complex, multi-million dollar criminal and civil forfeiture proceedings and related matters.
 She has also represented clients in connection with SEC, FINRA, US Attorney’s Office, and Office of the New York Attorney General investigations.

 Lisa regularly advises corporate clients in connection with pre-litigation contractual disputes and due diligence, and has extensive experience handling bulge bracket bank and regulatory work, including internal investigations and parallel civil litigation.
 She has represented clients who were victims of investment fraud in attempting to recover losses and in defending against clawback actions brought by bankruptcy trustees.
 Lisa has substantial experience in state and federal courts at the trial and appellate levels, as well as in mediation and arbitration.

 Lisa has done pro bono work for The Innocence Network, an affiliation of organizations dedicated to providing pro bono legal services to individuals seeking to prove their innocence of crimes for which they have been convicted and the Correctional Association of New York, an independent non-profit organization that advocates for a more humane and effective criminal justice system.
 Lisa also filed an amicus brief to the United States Supreme Court in Fisher v.
 University of Texas on behalf of the Anti-Defamation League.